 A maximum of 24 credits from any one area.

 3 credits in history of the pre-1800 period.

 3 credits in history of the post-1800 period.

 3 non-HIST credits pertinent to historical studies may be counted towards a Major program in History with the written approval of a program adviser.
 Faculty regulations stipulate that such courses must not be double-counted between programs.

 Students should see an adviser to plan a program that suits their needs.
-Please consult the Department website for the most up-to-date list of course offerings for the current academic year
+Please consult Minerva Class Schedule for the most up-to-date list of course offerings for the current academic year.